ishucr7/Password-Checker/README.md

 How to run?
 - Inside the root directory(Compile the java files)
-- javac -cp . models/*java dbdriver/*java mypack/*java config/*java run.java
+- javac -cp . models/*java dbdriver/*java mypack/*java run.java
 - java run.java

 There you go!

-NOTE: We aren't making use of the configuration file yet.
-So ignnore it!